iocafe/iocafe-doc/source/security/authentication/200127-pairing-io-device-and-control-computer.rst

-﻿Pairing IO device and control computer
+﻿Pairing IO device and server
 ========================================
-Whe IO device boots the first time, it generates it a random secrlt.
+Whe IO device connects the first time, it generates it a random secret.
 From this point on the generated secret will be used to identify this particular IO device.
 The first time an IO device connects to server (controller) for the very first time, a valid certificate bundle is copied to IO device.
 Thus an IO device cannot be paired again to another